sous-chefs/chef-splunk/README.md

 #### Splunk Secrets & Admin User Authentication

-Splunk secret key and admin user authentication information should be stored in an encrypted data bag item.
+Splunk secret key and admin user authentication information should be stored in a data bag item that is encrypted using Chef Vault.
 Create a data bag named `vault`, with an item `splunk_CHEF-ENVIRONMENT`, where `CHEF-ENVIRONMENT` is the `node.chef_environment` that the Splunk Enterprise server will be assigned.
 If environments are not used, use